Who I Am:

 In October, 2019, I presented "An Empirical Study of a Workshop about Paraphrasing for High School Students" at the IWCA-NCPTW conference in Columbus, Ohio.
 After this presentation, my research group and I were contacted to develop a teaching resource to help students distinguish between paraphrasing and plagiarizing for the MLA Style Center which can be found here.
 We have recently submitted our article on this research to be published in an academic journal.

-This is my first year as a full-time teacher at Riverside.
-Prior to this position, I was a substitute teacher with several districts in the area.
-I completed my student teaching at the Pittston Area School District in Pittston where I taught 9th Grade English I and Journalism Honors, an elective course of juniors and seniors.
+Prior to being an 8th Grade English Language Arts teacher, I was a substitute teacher with several districts in the area.
+I completed my student teaching at the Pittston Area School District where I taught 9th Grade English I and Journalism Honors, an elective course of juniors and seniors.

 In the fall of 2018, I completed a field experience at the North Central Secure Treatment Unit in Danville, PA where I taught English Language Arts lessons to 16-18 year-old incarcerated male youth.